Ho Chi Minh City: French colonial era

-Republic of Vietnam era
+State of Vietnam and Republic of Vietnam era

-In 1949, former Emperor Bảo Đại made Saigon the capital of the State of Vietnam with himself as head of state.
-In 1954, the Geneva Agreement partitioned Vietnam along the 17th parallel (Bến Hải River), with the communist Việt Minh, under Ho Chi Minh, gaining complete control of the northern half of the country, while the southern half gained independence from France.
+On 14 June 1949, 10 days after France returned Cochinchina to Vietnam, former Emperor Bảo Đại made Saigon the capital of the State of Vietnam within the French Union with himself as head of state.
+The state was proclaimed in July.
+In July 1954, the Geneva Agreement partitioned Vietnam along the 17th parallel (Bến Hải River), with the Việt Minh, under Ho Chi Minh, gaining complete control of the northern half of the country, while the southern half remained the rule of the State of Vietnam.

 The State officially became the Republic of Vietnam when Bảo Đại was deposed by his Prime Minister Ngô Đình Diệm in the 1955 referendum, with Saigon as its capital.
 On 22 October 1956, the city was given the official name, Đô Thành Sài Gòn ("Capital City Saigon").
 After the decree of 27 March 1959 came into effect, Saigon was divided into eight districts and 41 wards.

-In December 1966, two wards from old An Khánh Commune of Gia Định, were formed into District 1, then seceded shortly later to became District 9.
+In December 1966, two wards from old An Khánh Commune of Gia Định, were formed into District 1, then seceded shortly later to become District 9.
 In July 1969, District 10 and District 11 were founded, and by 1975, the city's area consisted of eleven districts, Gia Định, Củ Chi District (Hậu Nghĩa), and Phú Hòa District (Bình Dương).

 Saigon served as the financial, industrial and transport centre of the Republic of Vietnam.
-In the late 1950s, with the U.S. providing nearly $2 billion in aid to the Diệm regime, the country's economy grew rapidly under capitalism; by 1960, over half of South Vietnam's factories were located in Saigon.
+In the late 1950s, with the U.S. providing nearly $2 billion in aid to the Diệm regime, the country's economy grew rapidly under the capitalist model; by 1960, over half of South Vietnam's factories were located in Saigon.
 However, beginning in the 1960s, Saigon experienced economic downturn and high inflation, as it was completely dependent on U.S. aid and imports from other countries.
 As a result of widespread urbanisation, with the population reaching 3.3 million by 1970, the city was described by the USAID as being turned "into a huge slum".
 The city also suffered from "prostitutes, drug addicts, corrupt officials, beggars, orphans, and Americans with money", and according to Stanley Karnow, it was "a black-market city in the largest sense of the word".

 On 28 April 1955, the Vietnamese National Army launched an attack against Bình Xuyên military force in the city.
 The battle lasted until May, killing an estimated 500 people and leaving about 20,000 homeless.
 Ngô Đình Diệm then later turned on other paramilitary groups in Saigon, including the Hòa Hảo Buddhist reform movement.
-On 11 June 1963, Buddhist monk Thích Quảng Đức burned himself in the city, in protest of the Diệm regime.
-On 1 November of the same year, Diệm was assassinated in Saigon, in a successful coup by Dương Văn Minh.
+On 11 June 1963, Buddhist monk Thích Quảng Đức self-immolated in the city, in protest of the Diệm regime.
+On 2 November of the same year, Diệm was assassinated in Saigon, in a successful coup by Dương Văn Minh.